Translate

 “Voices.”

 They stood in silence, staring at the door.
 It was plain, just like the others, but something about it felt different.
 Darker.
-As if the house itself was waiting for them to open it.
+As if the house was waiting for them to open it.

 Mark stepped forward.
 “We have to see where this goes.”